iam-sabbir-hossain/Barcelona-Squad-History-Analysis/README.md

 # Barcelona-Squad-History-Analysis
 Key Analyses Performed :

-🔢 Age Distribution (2022/2023)
+🔢 Age Distribution (2022/2023) :
-Visualized how player ages were spread during the 2022/23 season.
+(Visualized how player ages were spread during the 2022/23 season.)

 🌍 Overseas vs Local Players (All Seasons)
 Compared the number of foreign and local players throughout all seasons.